jackyhuynh/MyDevKB/documents/testing-software-document/testing-tools.md

 ## 1. Automation Testing:
-- Using a set of command
+- Using a set of command that enable the system to continous test the target system with the ability to record the result
-## Example:

 ### Introduction:
-- GUI Tets

 ### Example/Explain:
 #### Automate UI testing with PyAutoGUI in Python:
-- Using the PyAutoGUI
+- In the GUI Tets (section number 6) I demonstrate the automated testing using PyAutoGUI package
+- I also using [Selenium](https://selenium-python.readthedocs.io/), and [Beautiful Soup 4](https://beautiful-soup-4.readthedocs.io/en/latest/) to perform autonomous task
 ```
 ```
 ### Pro/Con
 #### Advantage:

+-
 #### Disadvantage:
 ### Applications use the testing technique
-#### <b>kind of applications:</b> web/ embedded.etc.]
+#### <b>kind of applications:</b>
-- automated testing can be use for any thing on embeded system, web app, desktop app
+- Automated testing can be performed on any system: embeded system, web app, desktop app
-- any on-going development application
+- On any on-going development application
-- intergration testing (test as we go)
+- On intergration testing step(test as we go)
-- can also test on stable version just to make sure no unexpected incident is happen
+- Can also test on stable version just to make sure no unexpected incident is happen
 #### <b>justify:</b>
+Since automated testing is not costly (designed one and reuse everytime).
+It can be use at every development miles stone to make sure the overall development is working good.
 ### Reference:

 ## 2. Data flow Testing